aaronkollasch/o2-tools/jupyter_o2_tips.md

 available for Jupyter, allowing the user to write notebooks in their desired language.

 #### [bash_kernel](https://pypi.python.org/pypi/bash_kernel)
-Since jupyter_o2 runs jupyter on an interactive node, notebooks running a Bash kernel can be used to document the commands you run on O2, without using SLURM to submit additional jobs.
+Since `jupyter_o2` runs Jupyter on an interactive node, bash notebooks can be used to document your session on O2, including commands and outputs, without using SLURM to submit additional jobs.

-`%%bash` can be used to run a command in a subprocess in a notebook running any kernel, but it does not remember your working directory or other variables from previous cells.
+`%%bash` can be used to run a `bash` command in kernels that support it, but it does not remember your working directory or other variables from previous cells.

 Just be sure that your node has sufficient memory for the desired tasks,